valpackett/django-mode/README.md

 (yas/load-directory "path-to/django-mode/snippets")
 (add-to-list 'auto-mode-alist '("\\.djhtml$" . django-html-mode))
 ```

+## Usage
+You can call individual commands or enable the django-mode and use keyboard shortcuts.

+If you like it, you have a [hydra](https://github.com/abo-abo/hydra/)
+that groups the available commands and allow to run many in a row,
+with a few key pressed: `M-x django-hydra/body` or `C-c h`.

 ## Jumping
 Move your cursor to a line that contains the thing you want to go and press `C-x j`.